José Ferrer: Personal life

-Through his marriage to Clooney, Ferrer was the uncle of actor George Clooney, the father-in-law to singer Debby Boone and actress Leilani Sarelle, and the grandfather of actress Tessa Ferrer.
+Through his marriage to Clooney, Ferrer was the uncle of actor George Clooney.
+Ferrer is the father-in-law to singer Debby Boone who is the daughter of singer Pat Boone, and to actress Leilani Sarelle, and the grandfather of actress Tessa Ferrer.

+In October 1949, Ferrer received an honoris causa degree from the UPR.
+In his free time, he was an aficionado of the sport of boxing.
+Ferrer supported Miguel's decision to become an actor and both worked together in an episode of Magnum P.I..
+Although he preferred that his son become a pianist, he allowed Miguel to play the battery as long as he practiced often.
+Ferrer is the topic of a poem, Señor Actor, which reflects on his accomplishments as an actor.

 Death

 Ferrer died of colorectal cancer in Coral Gables, Florida, on January 26, 1992, 18 days after his 80th birthday, and was interred in Santa María Magdalena de Pazzis Cemetery in Old San Juan in his native Puerto Rico.